Determining the tuition fee rate

 - your second Dutch master’s programme is in the area of healthcare or education, and you have not yet obtained a master’s degree in one of these areas.

-You can find an overview of all study programmes in the Netherlands in the Central Register for Higher Education Programmes (CROHO) on the DUO website.
-This list also indicates whether each programme falls into the category of healthcare, education or other.
+You can find an overview of all study programmes in the Netherlands in the Central Register for Higher Education Programmes (CROHO) on the DUO website This list also indicates whether each programme falls into the category of healthcare, education or other.

 Two Dutch bachelor’s or master’s programmes simultaneously

-If you are enrolled in two bachelor’s or master’s programmes at the same time, the following rules apply:
+So, if you are enrolled in two bachelor’s or master’s programmes at the same time, the following rules apply:

 Contact Student Services Centre